Isn’t that the line when someone tries to fix you up with a blind date — he or she has a great personality? It’s usually a code word for ugly.

 Knowing more about customers and their personalities opens up vast possibilities for new product development (NPD).
 Sure, text analysis provides huge benefits when developing new products, but adding the personality component helps greatly.

 For instance, let’s say your existing customers are extroverts.
-You could research digital footprints of other extroverts to understand their wants and needs to develop new products for that segment.
+You could research the digital footprints of other extroverts to understand their wants and needs to develop new products for that segment.
 Since you’re already successful with extroverts, going after this market rather than another target market usually results in higher market performance.

 We know personality is a huge determinant of how consumers respond to market messages.
 For instance, someone who’s neurotic will respond better to messages about safety, while an extrovert will respond better to messages about connectivity.